jrhub/regnet/cran-comments.md

 * All revdep maintainers were notified of the release on RELEASE DATE.

-## Resubmission
+## new version
-This is a resubmission.
+This is a update.
+We found several severe problmes in the description section and list of authors.
 In this version I have:

-* re-wrote the Description field.
-It does not start with 'This package' now.
+* re-wrritten the Description field and list of authors.

+The DESCRIPTION is the only place has been changed.